brainpicture/tkml/readme.md

 ## Nginx Configuration

-To automatically wrap `.tkml` files in the HTML template when accessed directly (without proper headers), add this to your Nginx configuration:
+To automatically wrap `.tkml` files in the HTML template when accessed directly, add this to your Nginx configuration:

 ```nginx
 # Define variable to check if client accepts TKML